This article was last edited on August 2, 2021.

 This list is not comprehensive, and many nontaxable sources are only left untaxed under very specific circumstances, so your client will lean on you, the tax preparer if they have questions about the taxability of their income sources.
 For example, the vacation rental income listed above is only nontaxable if a property was rented out 14 days or less in a calendar year.
 Also, your clients with higher tax-exempt interest may not be able to qualify for certain other tax breaks as a result.

-Filling Out Form 1040
+Filling out Form 1040

+Tax-exempt interest and income is entered on Line 18.
 Read our guide to entering the tax-exempt income, non-deductible expenses, distributions, and other items from Schedule K-1 (Form 1065) into the TaxSlayer Pro program.